vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started-from-release.md

 ### Compatibility matrix

-To fetch the compatible CSI and CPI version according to the respective kubernetes, vSphere versions, a new [Compatibility matrix](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/releases/download/0.1.1/compatibility.yaml) yaml is released with every release
+To fetch the compatible CSI and CPI version according to the respective kubernetes/ vSphere versions, a new [Compatibility matrix](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/releases/download/0.1.1/compatibility.yaml) yaml is released with every release

 ### Source Code

-If you wish to Contribute or setup the Developer's environment, you can download our source code in [zip](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/archive/refs/tags/0.1.1.zip) or [tar.gz](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/releases/download/0.1.1/vdoctl-mac-0.1.1.tar.gz) format and further steps, refer to the [Developer guide](developer-guide.md)
+If you wish to Contribute or setup the Developer's environment, you can download our source code in [zip](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/archive/refs/tags/0.1.1.zip) or [tar.gz](https://github.com/vmware-tanzu/vsphere-kubernetes-drivers-operator/releases/download/0.1.1/vdoctl-mac-0.1.1.tar.gz) format and for further steps, refer to the [Developer guide](developer-guide.md)

 ### VDOCTL